 Offshore vessels became abundant and demanded less services, shipbuilding and design activity in supply chain 2.
 Lower activity made it difficult to meet financial obligations, and thus, supply chain 3 was influenced by loss for bondholders, banks and finally shareholders.
-Via the supply chain mismatch between supply and demand of oil and gas in the world market evolved to a financial crisis in offshore-related industries, in particular in the very sensitive maritime related part.
+Via the supply chain, mismatch between supply and demand of oil and gas in the world market caused a financial crisis in offshore-related industries, in particular in the very sensitive maritime-related part.
 This reveals that the financial system was too fragile to stand against negative stress of this kind, causing troubles for almost the entire supply chain.

-This study holds ship owning companies and shipyards as the hub of the maritime cluster and supply chain when it comes to investigating the effect of the offshore crisis.
-Thus, a more tailored supply chain for this investigation is presented in figure 3, showing the production chain from raw materials for the shipyards, like steel and other metals to refined oil and gas for customers.
+This study holds ship owning companies and shipyards as the core or a hub of the maritime cluster and supply chain.
+This specially applies when investigating the effects of the offshore crisis.
+Thus, a more tailored supply chain for this investigation is presented in Figure 3, showing the production chain from raw materials for the shipyards, like steel and other metals to refined oil and gas for customers.